Plxsmarex/Shellcode-Toolkit/README.md

 Hasher.ps1 can be used to hash strings.

 # Issues
-The only issue I had with the Shellcode-Toolkit was that generated shellcode would not work with the C# version of my shellcode loader JITLoader.
+The only issue I had was that generated shellcode would not work with the C# version of my shellcode loader JITLoader.

-The structure of the generated shellcode is also slightly weird and doesn't look like most other shellcode, probably because of the way this tool generates the shellcode.

 # Credits
 https://print3m.github.io/blog/from-c-to-shellcode - Using C to compile shellcode